Type 212A submarine: Weapons

-A 30 mm auto-cannon called Muräne (moray) to support diver operations or to give warning shots is being considered, too.
-The cannon, probably a version of the RMK30 built by Rheinmetall, will be stored in a retractable mast and can be fired without the boat emerging.
-The mast will also be designed to contain three Aladin UAVs for reconnaissance missions.
+A 30 mm auto-cannon called Muräne (moray) to support diver operations and to give warning shots was being considered presumably sometime before 2014 and possibly still is, as well.
+The cannon, probably a version of the Rheinmetall RMK30, will be stored in a retractable mast and can be fired without the boat surfacing.
+The mast will, presumably from 2014 onwards, also be designed to contain three Aladin UAVs for reconnaissance missions.
 This mast is likely to be mounted on the second batch of Type 212 submarines for the German Navy.